What can I do if I cannot make my student loan payments?

 If you cannot make your monthly student loan payments then you do have a number of options:

-First, your lender might offer a number of debt relief options.
-Second, it might be to your advantage to make small token monthly payments.
-Third, if you have not made a payment on your student loan for a minimum of six months you can explore negotiating a one-time lump sum payment as settlement in full—sourcing funds from family members or the sale of an asset.
+Firstly, your lender might offer a number of debt relief options.
+Secondly, it might be to your advantage to make small token monthly payments.
+Thirdly, if you have not made a payment on your student loan for a minimum of six months you can explore negotiating a one-time lump sum payment as settlement in full—sourcing funds from family members or the sale of an asset.

 Finally, you might want to consider credit counselling as a “bridging strategy”.
 Credit counselling might help you reduce your monthly payments on your unsecured consumer debt—but not your student loan -which might significantly improve your cash flow situation.
 Some Canadians seeking personal bankruptcy or a consumer proposal will use credit counselling until they satisfy the all-important 7-year waiting period.